-- 1. Remove the chain guard, chain, and hose from airlock. - 2.
-Lay machine down and remove bottom guard and two bolts that secure airlock to machine.
-Take note of electrical con-MOTOR nections and unhook gearmotor drive wires. - 3.
-Remove airlock from machine. - 4.
-Remove top plate and seal from rotor.
-Check seal and top plate for wear and/or damage.
-(See Illustration G) - 5.
-Remove gear motor and bearings from old airlock. - 6.
-Install gearmotor and bearings on new airlock.
-Tighten set screws on locking collar of bearings.
-(See Illustration G) - 7.
+- 1. Remove the chain guard, chain, and hose from the airlock. - 2.
+Lay machine down and remove bottom guard and two bolts that secure the airlock to the machine.
+Take note of electrical connections and unhook gear motor drive wires. - 3.
+Remove the airlock from the machine. - 4.
+Remove the top plate and seal from rotor.
+Check seal and top plate for wear and/or damage (see Illustration H). - 5.
+Remove gear motor and bearings from the old airlock. - 6.
+Install gear motor and bearings on the new airlock.
+Tighten set screws on locking collar of bearings (see Illustration H). - 7.
 Install seal and top plate.
-As seal and top plate are installed, press bottom tab of seal under adjacent seal with flat blade screwdriver.
-(See Illustration F) - 8.
-Install weather stripping on top outer edge of airlock.
-(See Illustration G) - 9.
-Place airlock back into machine and reattach with bolts.
-Reinstall chain and sprocket.
-NOTE: When inserting airlock back into machine, make sure back lip of airlock slides into airlock track then fasten bolts.
-Also, make sure slidegate is in slidegate track.
+As the seal and top plate and installed, press the bottom tab of the seal under the adjacent seal with a flat head screwdriver (see Illustration G). - 8.
+Install weather stripping on top outer edge of the airlock (see Illustration H). - 9.
+Place the airlock back into the machine and reattach with bolts.
+Reinstall the chain and sprocket.
+Note: When inserting the airlock back into the machine, make sure the back lip of the airlock slides into the airlock track before fastening the bolts.
+Also, make sure the slide gate is in the slidegate track.